luamzi/Drunk-Driver/README.md

     Luan Pereira de Lima Brasil (397743)

 # Brief Description of the project:
-    <p>In order to avoid car crashes and worse accidents due to drunk people driving theirs cars.
-We propose a device to detect the driver's alcohol levels.</p>
+    In order to avoid car crashes and worse accidents due to drunk people driving theirs cars.
+    We propose a device to detect the driver's alcohol levels.
     The ideia is to identify whether the driver is drunk or not.
-If he is drunk, the equipament prevent the car of turning on and, as an ideia not set in concrete yet, sending a message to the authorities, for instance, warning them what has happened.
+    If he is drunk, the equipament prevent the car of turning on and, as an ideia not set in concrete yet,
+    sending a message to the authorities, for instance, warning them what has happened.